Aldaviva/Kasa/Readme.md

 ### Time

-Commands that deal with the device's internal clock that keeps track of the current date and time.
+Commands that deal with the device's internal clock that keeps track of the current wall clock date and time.

-This is unrelated to schedules and timers that control when the outlet turns on or off, see [Timer](#timer).
+This is unrelated to schedules and timers that control when the socket turns on or off, see [Timer](#timer).

 #### GetTime
-Get the current local time from the device's internal clock.
+Get the current local date and time from the device's internal clock.
 ```cs
 DateTime time = await kasa.Time.GetTime();
 Console.WriteLine($"Device time: {time:F}");